Enter your E-mail Address

 The only safe place to swim is a narrow strip between the red and yellow flags.
 The rips are strong and it is easy to get caught in one.
 If you don't have a minimum knowledge of how to get out of it, it is better to swim at other beaches in Manly, that are sheltered, such as Shelly, Little Manly or Manly Cove.

-So how do you get out of a rip?
-Basically don't fight it, don't swim against it, swim parallel to the shore and eventually you will get there, further away but still on the shore.
+So don't fight it, don't swim against it, swim parallel to the shore and eventually you should get there, further away from where you started, but still on the shore.

 Better avoid it and go to other more friendly beaches.
 And there are plenty of them.

-Manly Beach Australia -
+Manly Beach Australia - Sheltered Beaches

 manly beach australia walk to shelly beach